Money- Root of Financial Wellness

-Money was invented and first used by China in place of coins and was widely used in the 17th century in Europe.
+Money was invented and first used by China in place of coins and was widely used in Europe in the 17th century.
 Before money was invented, people exchanged goods and services for other goods and services.
 We called this system a bartering or barter system.
 Currency or Barter system makes no difference.
 The ultimate source came from God.
 Since the source is from God, it should be intended to be of good use.
-We should be aware that money can make our life enjoyable and miserable.
+We should be aware that money can make our lives enjoyable and miserable.

 There are a few things that we should be reminded of what money can bring:

 1 Money can influence people to do something wrong or good.
-It can be used as a tool to change the behavior of a person.
+It can be used as a tool to change a person’s behavior.

-2. Love of money is the root of all evilness; idolizing cash is a bad thing, but if we use it for godly work, it could avoid the pitfall that will bring one’s destruction and devastation.
+2. The love of money is the root of all evilness; idolizing cash is a bad thing, but if we use it for godly work, it can avoid the pitfall that will bring one’s destruction and devastation.

 3. Honesty and hard work in earning money will give honor and integrity to a person.
 But, on the other hand, unlawfulness in getting money is a disgrace to all humanity.

-4. Control and abuse of possessions is a big thing for evil deeds that God sees, and there’s no escape on judgment day.
+4. Control and abuse of possessions are big things for evil deeds that God sees, and there’s no escape on judgment day.

 5. Too much focus on money develops selfishness, self-esteem, and arrogance and is evil continually.
 We have to refrain from that attitude to please God.